Duke Johnson: 2016

 On January 4, 2016, the Browns fired head coach Mike Pettine and general manager Ray Farmer after the Browns finished with a 3–13 record in 2015.
 During training camp, Johnson competed to be the starting running back against Isaiah Crowell.
-New head coach Hue Jackson officially named Johnson the backup running back, behind Isaiah Crowell, to start the regular season in 2016.
+New head coach Hue Jackson officially named Johnson the backup running back, behind Isaiah Crowell, to start the regular season.

 During Week 3 against the Miami Dolphins, Johnson had a season-high 10 carries for 69 yards and caught five passes for 12 yards in the 30–24 road loss.
-Three weeks later against the Tennessee Titans, Johnson had four carries for 18 yards and four receptions for 56 yards while also scoring his first rushing touchdown in a narrow 28–26 road loss.
-During Week 8 against the Jets, Johnson caught six passes for a season-high 87 yards and had four carries for 29 rushing yards as the Browns lost 31–28.
+Three weeks later against the Tennessee Titans, Johnson had four carries for 18 yards and four receptions for 56 yards while also scoring his first rushing touchdown in the narrow 28–26 road loss.
+During Week 8 against the Jets, Johnson caught six passes for a season-high 87 yards and had four carries for 29 yards in the 31–28 loss.

 Johnson finished his second professional season with 73 carries for 358 yards (4.9 yards per carry) and a touchdown to go along with 53 receptions for 514 yards in 16 games and one start.
 Johnson served as a punt returner in 2016 and had 17 returns for 112 yards.
 He also had two fumbles and recorded two solo tackles in special teams.